Compile-Time/demo-tracing-in-spring-boot-2-and-3/README.md

 - `spring-boot-3-client`: A Spring Boot 3 client using a RestTemplate to query the Spring Boot 3 server.

+## Notes about this branch

+This branch contains a copy of the Sleuth implementation for the `@NewSpan`, `@ContinueSpan` and `@SpanTag` annotations.
+The intention of this branch was to estimate how much work it would be to take the existing source code as is and to modify it to work with Micrometer Tracing 1.0.0.

+Another branch with a similar intention is `sleuth-aspect-manual-implementation`, however, in this branch the implementation for the annotations is self written.

 ## Spring Sleuth API support in Spring Boot 3

 Spring Boot 3.0.0 and Micrometer Tracing 1.0.0 do not support the Sleuth API